The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1: Comparison with literature extreme N-emitting Star-forming galaxies

 \subsection{Comparison with high-redshift SFGs with log(N/O) determinations}

 Figure~\ref{Fig:enrich} shows each of the high-z SFGs with log(N/O) determinations from optical N lines reported till date (blue squares).
-These include 5 SFGs from \citet{Stiavelli25} at z$\sim$3.2--6.3, 5 from \citet{Sanders24} at z$\sim$3.3--6, one from \citet{Zhang25} at z=4.694, one from \citet{Rogers24} at z=2.963, 2 from \citet{Arellano-Cordova25} at z$\sim$5.2, 10 from \citet{Scholte25} at z$\sim$1.8--4.9, one from \citet{Welch24} at z=1.329, two star-forming regions in an SFG at z=6.85 \citep{Scholtz25}, and the lyman-continuum leaking star-forming region in the Sunburst Arc at z=2.37 \citep[][]{Welch25}.
+These include 5 SFGs from \citet{Stiavelli25} at z$\sim$3.2--6.3, 5 from \citet{Sanders24} at z$\sim$3.3--6, one from \citet{Marques-Chaves25} at z=6.2, one from \citet{Zhang25} at z=4.694, one from \citet{Rogers24} at z=2.963, 2 from \citet{Arellano-Cordova25} at z$\sim$5.2, 10 from \citet{Scholte25} at z$\sim$1.8--4.9, one from \citet{Welch24} at z=1.329, two star-forming regions in an SFG at z=6.85 \citep{Scholtz25}, and the Lyman-continuum leaking star-forming region in the Sunburst Arc at z=2.37 \citep[][]{Welch25}.
 11 of these determinations have log(N/O)$>-1.1$ (one from \citealt{Stiavelli25}; all five from \citet{Sanders24}; the one from \citealt{Zhang25}; the one from \citealt{Welch24}; the two from \citealt{Arellano-Cordova25}; and the star-forming region in the Sunburst Arc).
-CEERS~1477 from \citet{Sanders24} at z=4.631 has the highest log(N/O)=$-0.62\pm0.18$, closely followed by the star-forming region in the Sunburst Arc with log(N/O)=$-0.65\pm0.21$.
+J0217–0208 from \citet{Marques-Chaves25} at z=6.2 has the highest log(N/O)=$-0.3\pm0.1$ among these SFGs.
+Note that \citet{Cataldi25} also showed some additional N-emitters at cosmic noon with deep JWST/NIRSpec spectra.

 The low-z N-emitters identified in this work have similar log(N/O) values with those at high-z, albeit at lower O abundances.
 Particularly the low-z N-emitters with high stellar-mass ($M_*>10^9$~M$_{\odot}$) also occupy similar mass range as the high-z SFGs.
 It thus seems reasonable to consider that the mechanisms driving such high log(N/O) values are similar among both samples (see Section \ref{sec:models} for discussion).